jefffhaynes/BinarySerializer/README.md

 See below for a summary all possible bindings and attributes.

 ## Default Behavior ##
 Although most behavior can be overridden, in many cases the serializer will attempt to guess the intended behavior based on class design.
-For example, in the following class a null-terminated string will be used during serialization as deserialization would be impossible without more information.
+For example, in the following class a null-terminated string will be used during serialization as deserialization would be otherwise be impossible without more information.

     public class MyUnboundClass
     {